santilococo/oni2/README.md

 - __100% VimL compatibility__ - we may not support all features of VimL plugins / configuration.

+## Download (for Linux)

+You need to download a file called `AppDir.tar` which contains the AppImage of `onivim2`.

+You can get this file by going to `Releases` or clicking this  [hyperlink](https://github.com/santilococo/oni2/releases/download/v0.5.7/AppDir.tar).

 ## Documentation

 - Onivim User Manual